Blendify/blender-manual/blender_docs/manual/modeling/curves/structure.rst

 NURBS spline control points are different than other spline types because they have a special weight property.
 This weight property controls how much influence the control point has on the surface.
-This weight should not be confused with the :ref:`Goal Weight <curves-weight>`, which is used only for softbody simulations.
+This weight should not be confused with the :ref:`Goal Weight <curves-weight>`, which is used only for soft body simulations.
 The NURBS control point weight can be adjusted in the *W* number field of the :doc:`Transform panel </modeling/curves/editing/transform_panel>`.

 .. note::